gardener/gardener/docs/concepts/operator.md

  - [Gardener Dashboard](https://github.com/gardener/dashboard) (and the [controller for web terminals](https://github.com/gardener/terminal-controller-manager)) when `.spec.virtualCluster.gardener.gardenerDashboard` (or `.spec.virtualCluster.gardener.gardenerDashboard.terminal`, respectively) is set.
  You can read more about it and its configuration in [this section](#gardener-dashboard).
  - [Gardener Discovery Server](https://github.com/gardener/gardener-discovery-server) when `.spec.virtualCluster.gardener.gardenerDiscoveryServer` is set.
- Please, find the full list of avalable configurations in the [discovery server section](#gardener-discovery-server) of this document.
+ Please, find the full list of available configurations in the [discovery server section](#gardener-discovery-server) of this document.

 The reconciler also manages a few observability-related components (more planned as part of [GEP-19](../proposals/19-migrating-observability-stack-to-operators.md)):